designforcontext/aac_review_tool/data/cookbook/parts-of-names.md

 TODO:  Include references to the github discussion of this issue here.

+*(From Rob, via email, 9/19/2016)*

+I prefer the much simpler pattern of predicates, as established for many years by foaf and practically every other ontology and model out there.  has_type to an AAT entry on a class with a note for the string ... see complexity and why everyone hates CRM.

 ### Reference:

 * See also the [related question on how to connect the parts of names to their full form](map-names-to-variants).